code-with-the-italians/bundel/README.md

   </a>
 </p>

-Bundel is a **digital wellbeing** Android app, helping you to focus by grouping up notifications and only releasing them in batches, at set times.
+**Bundel** is a small Android app that wants to help you focus by grouping up notifications and only releasing them in batches, at set times.
 This minimises context switching and improves productivity, while decreasing the impulse to continuously check your phone.